-She is the author of Working Alliances and the Politics of Difference: Diversity and Feminist Ethics and with Ann Pellegrini she co-wrote Love the Sin: Sexual Regulation and the Limits of Religious Tolerance and co-edited Secularisms.
+She is the author of The Sex Obsession: Perversity and Possibility in American Politics and Working Alliances and the Politics of Difference: Diversity and Feminist Ethics.
+With Ann Pellegrini she co-wrote Love the Sin: Sexual Regulation and the Limits of Religious Tolerance and co-edited Secularisms.
 With Elizabeth Castelli she co-edited Interventions: Academics and Activists Respond to Violence.
-Her current book project, "Why Sex?: Religion, Secularism and Possibilities for Justice," is forthcoming from New York Univesrsity Press.

 Professor Jakobsen has held fellowships from the American Association of University Women, the Udall Center for Public Policy at the University of Arizona, the Center for the Humanities at Wesleyan University, and the Center for the Study of Values in Public Life at Harvard Divinity School.
 She has taught as a Visiting Professor at Wesleyan University and Harvard University.
 Before entering the academy, she was a policy analyst and organizer in Washington, D.C.